aarora8/Autoencoder/README.md

 # PaperID3413
 Critical Points Of An Autoencoder Can Provably Recover Sparsely Used Overcomplete Dictionaries

+Datagen.m -> This code generates data for the  simulation. simu5.m -> This code does the simulation.

+To perform an simulation, first run Datagen.m coe and then run simu5.m.

 n = 100
 h = 256
 mu = 2.998